furadnik/furadnik.github.io/index.md

 * _Week 2_: 06/03 --- 06/09
     - We have finished and given the [initial presentation](data/initial_prez.pdf).
     - I have read a paper about complexity of a decision process in a similar model to ours [@hazla2019reasoning].
+    - We have discussed a statement of a complexity problem regarding optimal learning order.
+    - I have started to work on a proof of the complexity problem regarding optimal learning order.

+* _Week 3_: 06/10 --- 06/16
+    - We have discussed the proof of the complexity problem of deciding the optimal learning order with Kevin Lu.
+    - I have started to work on a new problem concerning the comparison of Bayesian and Majority models.
+    - We have further discussed adversarial approaches to the sequential learning setting.

 ## Acknowledgements